sadofrazer/terraform_project/Readme.md

 ##### Variables

-    #Used for tag all aws resources in this project
+Used for tag all aws resources in this project

     variable "author" {
       type    = string
       default = "frazer"
     }

-    #Used to customizise the instance type of our ec2
+Used to customizise the instance type of our ec2

     variable "instance_type" {
       type    = string
       default = "t2.nano"
     }

-    #Used to specify which key pair will be use by our ec2 to enable the ssh connection
+Used to specify which key pair will be use by our ec2 to enable the ssh connection

     variable "ssh_key" {
       type    = string
       default = "devops-frazer"
     }

-    #use to specify the availability zone we'll use
+use to specify the availability zone we'll use

     variable "az" {
       type    = string
       default = "us-east-1b"
     }

-    #Used to retrieve the sg_name of our sg module's output which contains the name of the security group; this variabe permit use to make the link between our ec2 an his sg.
+Used to retrieve the sg_name of our sg module's output which contains the name of the security group; this variabe permit use to make the link between our ec2 an his sg.

     variable "sg_name" {
       type    = string
       default = "NULL"
     }

-    #Used to retrieve the public_ip of our eip module's output which contains the PUBLIC IP we'll use to create the ec2_file_infos in ec2 module
+Used to retrieve the public_ip of our eip module's output which contains the PUBLIC IP we'll use to create the ec2_file_infos in ec2 module

     variable "public_ip" {
       type    = string
       default = "NULL"
     }

-    #User name we'll use to etablish the remote connexion with our ec2 instance; we also use this variable as ansible_user for run the ansible_odoo role
+User name we'll use to etablish the remote connexion with our ec2 instance; we also use this variable as ansible_user for run the ansible_odoo role

     variable "user" {
       type    = string
       default = "NULL"
     }

-    #Used to do the privileges escalation when running our ansible_odoo roles
+Used to do the privileges escalation when running our ansible_odoo roles

     variable "sudo_pass" {
       type    = string
       default = "NULL"
     }

-    #Used to specify the owner of or amazon image
+Used to specify the owner of or amazon image

     variable "ubuntu_account_number" {
       default = "099720109477"
     }

 ##### Output file

-    #Variable to expose the id of our instance to other module
+Output to expose the id of our instance to other module

     output "out_instance_id" {
       value = aws_instance.frazer-ec2.id
     }

-    #Variable to expose the az of our instance to other module
+Output to expose the az of our instance to other module

     output "out_instance_az" {
       value = aws_instance.frazer-ec2.availability_zone
     }